 Goals are visions and dreams with work clothes on.
-They convert your vision into energy.
-They’re also what is going to move you forward in every area of your life.
-So, if you haven’t done so yet, your first step is to create goals for you and your business.
-Keep in mind that in order for your goals to work, they need to be SMART:
+They convert your vision into energy and help you move forward in every area of life.
+If you haven’t done so yet, your first step is to create goals for yourself and your business.
+For goals to work, they need to be:

 Get down to the nitty-gritty with your goals.
 Just saying you want to grow your business won’t cut it.
-Instead try, “I want to increase profits by 2% in the next quarter.”
-When you have an exact target, it makes it easier to create a plan of attack.
+Instead, try writing, “I want to increase profits by 2% in the next quarter.”
+Having an exact target makes creating a plan of attack easier.

-You also want to make your goals measurable so that you can track progress, adjust your strategy if needed, and celebrate when you know you reached the milestone!
+Make your goals measurable so you can track progress, adjust your strategy if needed, and celebrate when you reach a milestone!

-Without time parameters, goals can turn into tasks on the to-do list you’ll get to “eventually.”
-Create a sense of urgency by setting deadlines for your goals.
-This will ensure you and your team dedicate time and resources to making progress.
+Without time limits, goals can turn into tasks on the to-do list you’ll get to “eventually.”
+Setting a time limit gives you a clear finish line.
+This will make sure you and your team dedicate time and resources to making progress.

 Once you have your goals, your next step is to share them with your team to get them on board.
-Because without their buy-in, goals aren’t goals at all—they’re quotas.
+Because without your team’s buy-in, goals aren’t goals at all—they’re quotas.
 And nobody likes quotas.

-So, what happens if your team doesn’t hit that stretch goal?
-Great coaches know that failure is the best opportunity to improve.
+So, what happens if your team doesn’t hit a goal?
+Great coaches know that failure is the best opportunity to grow.
 Figure out together why you didn’t quite hit that goal and how you can improve in the future.
 That builds a lot of trust and unity with your team.

 4. Create a Culture of Recognition

 Ever gone out of your way to do something nice for someone only to have the effort go completely unnoticed?
-Or work extremely hard on a project and not even get a thank you?
+Or have you ever worked extremely hard on a project and not even gotten a thank-you?
 It kind of sucks.

-Well, your employees feel the same way too.
-Like it or not, we all yearn for approval and appreciation!
-And nothing is more demotivating than not being recognized for a job well done.
+Well, your employees feel the same way.
+Like it or not, we all want approval and appreciation!
+And nothing will kill your team’s morale faster than not being recognized for a job well done.
 In fact, according to a workplace study by Gallup, employees who do not feel adequately recognized are twice as likely to say they’ll quit in the next year.2

 If you want to motivate your team to do their best work, acknowledge them openly and often.
 Our CEO, Dave Ramsey, is known to walk through our building looking for people doing good work—and then he lets them know what a great job they’re doing.
-A thank you or a compliment can set you apart from the majority of employers out there who can’t even bother to learn their team members’ names.
+A thank-you or a compliment can set you apart from the majority of employers out there who don’t even bother to learn their team members’ names.

-Create rituals for recognition—something your team does to celebrate wins together—and make them routine.
+One way you can make this a part of your culture right away is by creating rituals for recognition—something your team does to celebrate wins together—and make them routine.
 There are plenty of simple and inexpensive ways to show your appreciation for your team’s hard work.
-Check out this guide, 43 Ways to Recognize Your Team, for a few ideas.
+Check out this guide, 43 Easy Ways to Recognize Your Team, for a few ideas.

 5. Prioritize Work-Life Balance

-A sure-fire way to make people hate working for your company (and probably you) is by violating their work-life boundaries.
+A sure-fire way to make people hate working for your company (and probably you) is by not respecting their work-life boundaries.
 News flash: Your employees have lives outside of your business.
-They have families, friends, hobbies, and even side-hustles that they want to get home to every night.
+They have families, friends, hobbies and even side hustles they want to get home to every night.
 Don’t demand or expect your team to work insane hours every single week.
-In the long run, it leads to burnout and a lot of resentment.
+In the long run, it’ll lead to burnout and a lot of resentment.

-Sure, sometimes it will need to be all-hands-on-deck until the work is done and the deadline is met.
+Sure, sometimes your team will need to be all hands on deck until the work is done and the deadline is met.
 But if it’s crunch time all the time, that’s a problem.
 Living in a constant state of urgency where work always trumps other areas of life isn’t healthy for you or your employees.
 So, you need to lead by example—when you’re at work, be at work; when you’re at home, be at home.
 And encourage your employees to do the same.

 6. Practice Servant Leadership

-People want to work for leaders who are in their corner—not commanding work, but supporting their work.
+People want to work for leaders who are in their corner—leaders who support their team’s work, not demand it from them.
 That’s what it means to be a servant leader.
-You’re not being subservient.
+You’re not being weak.
 You’re looking out for the best interests of your team and your organization.

 This means you need to be humble—willing to get out of the corner office and help your team.
-Here are three things you can do to show your employees that you are all in this together:
+Here are three things you can do to show your employees that you’re all in this together: